XxTheMatrix101xX/WavesGatewayLTCExample/README.md

 pip3 install nose coverage yapf mypy pylint
 ```

-You have to provide a configuration for the Waves-Litecoin-Gateway.
+You have to provide a configuration for the Waves-Korecoin-Gateway.
 An example configuration may look like this:
 ```
 # This can be used for local testing.
 Mostly be developers.